 What’s with the points?

 Some people are motivated by tangible, quantitative point based systems.
+Here is a break down of the scoring system.
 So the NRD awards points for next right decisions that are made.
 These are designed to bring about awareness of good decisions and incentivize people to make multiple next right decisions.
 While the points are important, the goal of the NRD is for people to understand that the decisions you make impact the way you feel.
 More right decisions, the better you feel an are.
 Plain and simple.
 Use the points as a motivator, but do this to be a better version of yourself.
 Hopefully, this can create a long-term, sustainable, happier, healthier, awesomer you!